Girl on the train with dizziness

 Despite being relatively common, cervicogenic headaches are often misdiagnosed or undertreated because the pain is felt in the head while the problem originates in the neck.

-The Evidence Supporting Physiotherapy
+The Evidence Supporting a Combined Approach

 • Decreasing headache intensity—measured by pain scales